vinodh06/OrientationManager/README.md

 ### Subscribe to Device Orientation Change Notifications

 To receive notifications when the device orientation changes, create an instance of `OrientationManager` and call the `subscribeToNotifications()` method.
-This will update the `type` property of `OrientationManager` whenever the orientation changes.
+This keeps the `type` property of `OrientationManager` updated whenever the orientation changes.

 ```swift
 let orientationManager = OrientationManager()